-- □ Literary is the passage part of a larger paragraph or section of a book? - ☐ Historical is there a reference to a past or future physical event? - ☐ Theological does the passage deal with theological terms and ideas? - □ Geographical is there reference to a specific place on the Earth? - Cultural- does the passage refer to specific behaviours, traditions, celebrations or teachings/laws of a certain group of people? - 2.
+- □ Literary is the passage part of a larger paragraph or section of a book? - ☐ Historical is there a reference to a past or future physical event? - □ ✓Theological does the passage deal with theological terms and ideas? - □ Geographical is there reference to a specific place on the Earth? - Cultural- does the passage refer to specific behaviours, traditions, celebrations or teachings/laws of a certain group of people? - 2.
 In the first chapter of 1 Peter, the writer (as is common in the epistles of both Paul and Peter) introduces the key topics that he will treat in the rest of the letter.
 In addition, Peter provides a brief picture of God and His relationship to the believer that he will use throughout.
+What do you think are the key themes that Peter wishes to address in this chapter?

+Open answer - examples include: trials/persecution, salvation, how to live the Christian life b.
+How do his conclusions differ from your own?

-What do you think are the key themes that Peter wishes to address in this chapter? - 3.
-To assist the Bible student in verifying the context issues of a passage, the notes provided in a study Bible can be very helpful.
+- 3. To assist the Bible student in verifying the context issues of a passage, the notes provided in a study Bible can be very helpful.
 Read the introduction to 1 Peter in the appendix. - a.
-Record what the writer of those notes indicated as the themes of 1 Peter. - b.
-How do his conclusions differ from your own?
+Record what the writer of those notes indicated as the themes of 1 Peter.